The Animator's Survival Kit: DVDs

 Animation examples from the book combined with footage from Richard Williams' masterclasses have been put into a 16-volume DVD box set titled The Animator's Survival Kit – Animated.
 The logo from the book cover was completely animated in the traditional style, taking Williams and his animators 9 months to complete.
 Williams also included some early drafts of his own work from previous projects.

 Reception

-The book met with universal acclaim.
-Chris Wedge, the director of Epic and the Oscar-nominated Ice Age, wrote about the book: "What I came out with was a complete re-structuring of animation, how I saw animation, how I analysed motion.
+The book was met with universal acclaim.
+Chris Wedge, the director of Epic and Ice Age, wrote about the book: "What I came out with was a complete re-structuring of animation, how I saw animation, how I analysed motion.
 People the first night sat down at their work stations and were running some of Richard's examples ... and at lunchtime you could see the influence.
 It was a revelation."
 It was also turned into an iPad app in 2013.